Our Graduate Diploma in Interpreting is suited to fluent bilinguals seeking high level skills necessary to practice as professional interpreters.

 Subject to demand, the languages available are Arabic, Japanese, Korean, Mandarin, Persian (Farsi), Spanish or Vietnamese.

-This course is an Endorsed Qualification for the National Accreditation Authority for Translators and Interpreters (NAATI) at the Certified Interpreter level.
+This program is an Endorsed Degree for the National Accreditation Authority for Translators and Interpreters (NAATI) at the Certified Interpreter level.

 Fees and delivery